nuno-agostinho/psichomics/README.md

 assembly) annotation is provided by the package, junction quantification may be retrieved from [TCGA][1] (automatically) or from [GTEx][14] (manually).

+## Gene expression processing

+Gene expression can be normalised, filtered and log2-transformed in-app.
+Alternatively, the user can also provide its own pre-processed gene expression file.

 ## Data Analyses

-The program performs survival and principal component analyses, as well as differential splicing analysis using non-parametric statistical tests.
+The program performs survival analysis and dimensionality reduction, as well as differential splicing and gene expression analysis.

+### Dimensionality reduction

+Perform principal and independent component analysis (PCA and ICA, respectively) on alternative splicing quantification and gene expression based on molecular and clinical sample-associated attributes.

-### Differential Splicing Analysis
+### Differential splicing and gene expression analysis

 Analyse alternative splicing quantification based on variance and median statistical tests.
-The groups available for differential analysis comprise sample types (e.g. normal versus tumour) and clinical attributes of patients (e.g. tumour stage).
+The groups available for differential analysis comprise molecular and clinical sample-associated features.

-### Principal Component Analysis (PCA)
-Explore alternative splicing quantification groups using associated clinical attributes.

-### Survival Analysis
+### Survival analysis

+Perform Kaplan-Meier curves and Cox models based on sample-associated features.
-Analyse survival based on clinical attributes (e.g. tumour stage, gender and race).
-Additionally, study the impact of the quantification of a single alternative splicing event on patient survivability.
+Additionally, study the impact of a splicing event (based on its quantification) or a gene (based on its gene expression) on patient survivability.

-### Gene, Transcript and Protein Information
+### Gene, transcript and protein information

-For a given splicing event, examine its gene's annotation and corresponding transcripts and proteins.
-Related research articles are also available.
+Examine the annotation and corresponding transcripts and proteins for a gene of interest.
+Relevant research articles are also available.

+### Correlation between gene expression and splicing quantification

+Test the correlation betweem the gene expression of a specific gene with the alternative splicing quantification of selected alternative splicing events.

-## Data Groups
+## Data grouping

+Subject- and sample-associated data allow to establish groups that can be exploited in diverse analyses throughout psichomics.

 - **By attribute:** automatically create groups by selecting a specific attribute of the dataset; for instance, to create a group for each tumour stage,